Peter Schermerhorn: Descendants

+Through his second son, Peter Schermerhorn Jr., William Colford Schermerhorn is his grandson.
+Another grandson, John Jones Schermerhorn would marry a daughter of Philip Hone.

 Legacy

 In 1795, Schermerhorn and his brother Simon purchased over 150 acres in Gowanus, Brooklyn, including a home built in 1690, that they used as a family summer home.
 After his death, he left his son Abraham the property which he later sold around 1835 for $600 an acre, (totaling $102,000) and which Green-Wood Cemetery was built on.